Katherine Johnson Independent Verification and Validation Facility: Jon McBride Software Testing and Research (JSTAR)

-Educator Resource Center
+Education Resource Center

-Thanks to a grant with Fairmont State University, the Independent Verification and Validation Program Educator Resource Center (ERC) provides resources and training opportunities for approximately 1,000 in-service, pre-service, and informal educators and in West Virginia annually.
+Thanks to a partnership with Fairmont State University, the Independent Verification and Validation Program Educator Resource Center (ERC) provides resources and training opportunities for approximately 1,000 in-service, pre-service, and informal educators and in West Virginia annually.
 The materials and training cover a wide range of science, technology, engineering, and mathematics (STEM) topics.
 The ERC also loans hands-on STEM kits to trained teachers which impact over 10,000 students per year in the state.
 The on-site student outreach program brings over 2,000 youth to the facility annually to experience workshops on robotics, rocketry, aviation, and other STEM topics.
 The ERC also runs numerous student STEM competitions in the fields of robotics and aviation.
 Starting in 2012 the ERC became the partner for the FIRST LEGO League competition and has overseen a rapid growth in robotic competitions that now include over 100 teams at 10 tournaments statewide each fall.